UiPath/ReFrameWork/README.md

 ### Extra Workflows ###

+Many enterprise processes nowadays start and end with an Excel file attached to an email In a robotic world, such scenarios have three phases:
+1. Filter email, save Excel attachments and load all data into an Orchestrator transaction queue
-* AddDataToQueue - From sample Excel file, with file name field and item index per file
+* Check out the *Xtras/OnloadQueue* sample that loads data from Excel in a queue tracking the file it belongs to and the row index
+2. Process the items in the transaction queue with multiple robots using *ReFrameWork template* passing items and statuses to a secondary queue
+3. Reassemble the Excel files with statuses from the secondary queue and send them via email
+* Check out the *Xtras/OffloadQueue* sample that saves items from a queue to Excel files
-* SendStatusEmail - Using template file for the message body
+* Check out the *Xtras/SendStatusEmail* that uses a template file for the message body